COSTI REQUIRES GENERAL COUNSELLOR FOR ITS

 - Knowledge of Internet, Email and Windows software e.g. Microsoft Office Suite.

 - Excellent communication, organization and coordination skills.
+Speaking a second language will be considered an asset.

 - Possession of a valid First Aid/CPR training certificate is required.